HarshitVerma001/wCat/README.txt

 3. `wcat -s filename` => convert big line breaks into a singular file
 4. `wcat -n filename` => give numbering to all the lines
 5. `wcat -b filename` => give numbering to non-empty lines
-6. `wcat filename > filename2` => put all the content of filename into filename2 by overriding also creates filename2 if it doesn't exist.
-7. `wcat filename >> filename2` => append all the content of filename into filename2
-8. `wcat -s filename > filename2` =>get the file content of filename remove large spaces and save the output in filename2
+6. `wcat -s filename > filename2` =>get the file content of filename remove large spaces and save the output in filename2

 We can mix and match the options.